Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-\item The pure lambda calculus allows strategies with diverse evaluation properties, in particular: \begin{itemize} \item Weak or non-weak evaluation: respectively, the non-evaluation or evaluation of abstractions (function bodies) as in programming languages.
-Mind the opposites: weak = non-evaluation of abstractions; non-weak = evaluation of abstractions.
+The pure lambda calculus allows strategies with diverse evaluation properties, in particular: \begin{itemize} \item Weak vs non-weak evaluation: respectively, the non-evaluation or evaluation of abstractions (function bodies) as in programming languages.
+Mind the opposites: weak = non-evaluation of abstractions; non-weak = evaluation of abstractions.\footnote{Weak evaluation is called `lazy evaluation' by several authors by association with the `lazy lambda calculus' \cite{Abr90}.
+But that calculus is weak \emph{and} non-strict, two properties of lazy functional programming languages.}

-\item Strict or non-strict evaluation: respectively, the evaluation or non-evaluation of operands of redexes before substitution.
+\item Strict vs non-strict evaluation: respectively, the evaluation or non-evaluation of operands of redexes before substitution.
 Technically, strictness is a denotational property of functions but it can be `abused' as an evaluation property.

-\item Head or non-head evaluation: respectively, the non-evaluation or evaluation of (operands of) neutrals, which gives the name to strategies such as `head reduction' or `head spine' (Section~\ref{sec:strategies}).
+\item Head vs non-head evaluation: respectively, the non-evaluation or evaluation of (operands of) neutrals, which gives the name to strategies such as `head reduction' or `head spine' (Section~\ref{sec:strategies}).
 Mind the opposites: head = non-evaluation of neutrals; non-head = evaluation of neutrals.